metosun/vulnerable-web-applications-and-solutions/README.md

-There will be solutions for publicly known vulnerable web applications.
+There are solutions for publicly known vulnerable web applications.

 | Application  | Source | Solutions | State |
 | ------------- | ------------- | ------------- | ------------- |